 For a sweater-loving Brit like me, the summer heat in this part of Germany can be unbearable.
-Give me hot, sunny but dry weather – ideally on a beach – any day of the week, but a sticky 38 degrees in an un-airconditioned, sun-facing office in Mainz is rather harder to endure.
-The dramatic thunderstorms that break the hot days up here usually do very little to relieve the stifling humidity, but the combination of intense sun and heavy rain in the right measures seems to do wonders for the late summer fruit.
+Give me hot, sunny but dry weather – ideally on a beach – any day of the week, but a sticky 38 degrees in an un-airconditioned, sun-facing office is rather harder to endure.
+The dramatic thunderstorms that occasionally break the hot days up usually do very little to relieve the stifling humidity, but the combination of intense sun and heavy rain in the right measures seems to do wonders for the late summer fruit.

 There are huge piles of stone fruits stacked up at market stalls all over this region this month, and mounds of berries and plums – as well as figs in the Pfalz.
 My diet is largely fruit-based at this time of year, and with that in mind, here are some sweet and savoury recommendations for what to eat in August.

 Hands up who doesn’t love a big juicy peach (Pfirsich)?
 They’re so good fresh that it took me a very long time to discover that cooking, baking or simply combining them, raw, with other ingredients can be very worthwhile too.
 On my list to make are:

 (And if you’d like to keep some for later, how about preserving them: honey bourbon canned peaches sound pretty good to me.)

 Nectarines (Nektarinen) have a very different skin, flesh and flavour to peaches, but I use them interchangeably in my go-to stone fruit dessert: halved, topped with a crumbly mix of butter, sugar and almonds and baked then served with a honeyed sour cream.
 With the next batch of nectarines I get my hands on, however, I’d like to try: